Esri/i3s-spec/README.md

 ### [3D Object Scene Layer](docs/1.7/3Dobject_ReadMe.md) and [Integrated Mesh Scene Layer](docs/1.7/IntegratedMesh_ReadMe.md)

-- Nodes are now accessible via the [page node index](docs/1.7/nodePages.cmn.md) - significantly reducing server-client traffic
+- Nodes are now accessible as pages using a [page node index](docs/1.7/nodePages.cmn.md) - significantly reducing server-client traffic.
-- Support for [Draco geometry compression](docs/1.7/compressedAttributes.cmn.md) - more compact geometry allows for smaller payloads
+- Support for [Draco geometry compression](docs/1.7/compressedAttributes.cmn.md) - more compact geometry allows for smaller payloads.
-- Support for [advanced material](docs/1.7/materialDefinitions.cmn.md) such as physically based materials
+- Support for [advanced material](docs/1.7/materialDefinitions.cmn.md) such as physically based materials.
-- Deprecated [SharedResource](docs/1.7/sharedResource.cmn.md) - sharedResource properties are readily available in the node index resource
+- Deprecated [SharedResource](docs/1.7/sharedResource.cmn.md) - sharedResource properties are readily available in the node index resource.
-- New [tooling to validate existing slpk](i3s_converter/i3s_converter_ReadMe.md) and convert Integrated Mesh or 3d Objects scene layer to I3S 1.7
+- New [tooling to validate existing slpk](i3s_converter/i3s_converter_ReadMe.md) and convert Integrated Mesh or 3D Object scene layers to I3S 1.7.

-I3S specification version 1.7 is backward compatible with I3S Version 1.6 and is currently supported by ArcGIS Pro 2.4 and ArcGIS Online.
+I3S specification version 1.7 is backwards compatible with I3S Version 1.6 and is currently supported by ArcGIS Pro 2.4 and ArcGIS Online.
 More support of I3S 1.7 across the ArcGIS platform will role out in upcoming releases.

 ### Version 2.0

-Released 03/01/2019  - (applies to [PointClouds](docs/1.6/store.cmn.md) profile)
+Released 03/01/2019  - (applies to [Point Cloud](docs/1.6/store.cmn.md) profile)

 #### [Point Cloud Scene Layer](docs/2.0/pcsl_ReadMe.md)

-- The full specification for [Point Cloud Scene Layer](docs/2.0/pcsl_ReadMe.md)
+- [Point Cloud Scene Layer](docs/2.0/pcsl_ReadMe.md) profile specification.
+The Point Cloud Scene Layer is used to visualize sensor data, including LiDAR.

 ## Where Can I Use...?

-There are few applications that can create and consume scene layers.
-The tables below list some of those applications.
+There are several applications that can create and consume scene layers.
+The tables below list some of these applications.
 This is an evolving list and will be updated frequently.
-If an application that's either consuming or generating scene layers is missing, please let us know so we can add it to the list.
+If an application that either consumes or generates scene layers is missing, please let us know so we can add it to the list.
 <table>
  <tr>
   <td><strong>Vendor</strong></td>